 Nothing Provides 100% Control, they almost always find a way in.

 Proofing contaminated areas is of little use, as in most situations they will be able to find a hole large enough to fit through somewhere on your property.
-Another reason they are able to enter properties is simply because your property requires ventilation to breathe and without sufficient air flow, mould and rot can set in.
+Another reason they are able to enter properties is simply that your property requires ventilation to breathe and without sufficient air flow, mould and rot can set in.

 Another phenomenon is that it is believed, aggregation pheromones and other chemicals are responsible for the clustering behaviour.
-What is interesting and common with other insects like wasps, is that these flies can be a very selective on the properties they infest.
+What is interesting and common with other insects like wasps, is that these flies can be very selective on the properties they infest.

 Once you have a problem with these flies they will keep coming back year after year and in greater numbers than adjoining or nearby properties of the same or similar age.
 Before you have any treatment carried out it is important that you assess an affected space for bats as it is illegal to disturb or kill them.

 Eliminate Blow Flies: CALL – 0117 303 5181

 Locations Our Bristol Pest Control Services Cover Include: